ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Returned value**

-- 1, if the token is present in the haystack.
-- 0, if the token is not present in the haystack.
-- null, if the token is ill-formed.
+- 1, if the token is present in the haystack, 0 if it is not present, and null if the token is ill formed.

 **Implementation details**